Skip to content

 The Social Security and Medicare Boards of Trustees point out that the programs can have an immediate impact on the federal budget, even though the actual depletion dates of the trust funds are further in the future.

-When Social Security and Medicare costs exceed their dedicated tax receipts and premium income, the programs use interest earnings, transfers from the government’s general fund, and redemptions of the funds’ Treasury securities to cover their shortfalls.
-That funding must be generated through taxes, income from other government sources, or borrowing from the public in that year.
+When Social Security and Medicare costs exceed their dedicated tax receipts and premium income, the programs use interest earnings, transfers from the government’s general fund, and redemptions of the funds’ Treasury securities to fund their shortfalls.
+Financing those deficiencies, however, must ultimately be generated through taxes, income from other government sources, or borrowing from the public in that year.

-Ultimately, trust funds are not separate from the rest of the federal budget and all programs eventually depend on maintaining a sustainable fiscal outlook.
+Trust funds are not separate from the rest of the federal budget, and all programs eventually depend on maintaining a sustainable fiscal outlook.
 The actual cash inflows and outflows of the programs are combined with all other federal programs, contributing to federal surpluses and deficits.
-Social Security and Medicare are programs relied upon by millions of Americans.
-The sooner that we implement reforms, the more gradual they will be, and the easier it will be to secure these critical programs.
+Social Security and Medicare are programs relied upon by tens of millions of Americans.
+The sooner that we implement reforms that address program insolvencies, the more gradual they will be, and the easier it will be to secure these critical programs.

 Further Reading